mbagnall/cf-waratek-buildpack/README.md

 ## Description
 The `waratek-buildpack` is a [Cloud Foundry](https://www.cloudfoundry.org/) buildpack for running [Waratek](https://www.waratek.com/).
-It installs Java 8 (OpenJDK) and Waratek Secure and if supplied, uses the `waratek.properties` & `rules.armr` files for configuration.
+It installs Waratek Secure and if supplied, uses the `waratek.properties` & `rules.armr` files for configuration.

+By default it will also install Java 8 (OpenJDK) - this behaviour may be switched off as described below.

 ## Supported platforms
 This buildpack is tested with Cloud Foundry 6.51.0+2acd15650.2020-04-07.